 - Lyft doesn’t charge driver safety fee and instead charges rider $1.50

 - Lyft also has Prime Time for surcharge but it is not as frequent and wide spread as Uber’s

-As you can see Lyft favors drivers more than Uber.
+As you can see Lyft favors drivers slightly more with higher rate per mile and hard work compare to Uber.
 Whenever I had a trip with Lyft I was much more excited than a trip with Uber unless Uber had surcharge in busier areas.

 The problem you will face with Lyft is that you have to stay in busier

 areas to get trip requests otherwise it is very slow when you go out of city.